“And the angel of the Lord appeared unto him, and said unto him, the Lord is with thee, thou mighty man of valor.” Judges 6:12

 a young man, Gideon, was threshing some wheat that he’d managed to possess,

-when the angel of the Lord came to Him there and called him mighty and brave–
+when the angel of the Lord came to Him there, calling him mighty and brave–

 and that it would be through him, that the people of Israel would be saved.